 Obviously number 1 spot on page 1 is the most coveted space.
 In this quick guide to SEO in 2020 we’ll look at how you get there and whether it actually means anything once you’re there.

 Writing great SEO content is one side to Google finding you, the other is having your website and blog set up right.

 Okay, so first things first.
 Let’s clear up some stuff.

 SEO refers to things you can do on your website page (including blog pages) to set up the content so that search engines can find it.

 If your goal is for more people to find you through organic (not paid ads) Google (or any other search engine) searches then SEO is what you need to start working on.

-Any-time things you can do for boosting SEO
+Here are some any-time things to do for boosting your SEO

 On page keywords